TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

 <div class="lesson-content__panel" markdown="1">

 1. Go through the [get started guide for relational databases](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases-typescript-postgresql).
 It covers migrations, schema, and the Prisma client.
 Make sure you select "JavaScript" as the language and "PostgreSQL" as the database.
-1. Read the following articles from Prisma's documentation.
+2. Read the following articles from Prisma's documentation.
 Try to code along with the examples.
-Don't worry if things don't stick yet, we'll be practising A LOT of prisma in the coming projects.
+Don't worry if things don't stick yet, we'll be practising A LOT of Prisma in the coming projects.
    - [What is Prisma ORM?](https://www.prisma.io/docs/orm/overview/introduction/what-is-prisma),
    - [Prisma schema overview](https://www.prisma.io/docs/orm/prisma-schema/overview)
    - [Data models](https://www.prisma.io/docs/orm/prisma-schema/data-model/models)